Rule 5101:2-13-02 | Application and amendments for a family child care provider license.

 (I) How shall a family child care provider request a voluntary temporary closure status for a licensed family child care home?

-(1) The provider shall request in writing to ODJFS the temporary closure status.
+(1) The provider shall request the temporary closure status in OCLQS.

 (2) The temporary closure status shall not exceed twelve months.